 The second factor, social support, was also crucially important.
-But the emphasis is on "support".
+But the emphasis is on "support."
 Respondents who reported strong supportive social ties were less likely to develop psychiatric disorders and more likely to recover from them if they did.
 In contrast, unsupportive, unreceptive, and critical responses from friends, family, or coworkers actually increased the risk to PTSD survivors.
 The researchers believe the negative impact likely arises from attempts to discourage open communication, which increases cognitive avoidance and suppression of trauma-related memories, social withdrawal, and self-blame.
-(For more about making friends, see my previous blog.)
+(For more about making friends, see my previous post.)

 We don't always have control over the quality of our social networks, but we can increase our resilience by developing a stronger sense of mastery over our lives.
 The researchers helpfully discuss two means for achieving this goal:

 Cognitive-behavioral therapy promotes greater mastery by helping patients regulate distressing thoughts and emotions.
 Ruminating on traumatic events can have a negative impact on emotional and physical health.
 Learning to move through negative thoughts and memories rather than getting stuck in them is crucial to psychological and physical well-being.

 Mindfulness training also strengthens mastery by helping people to immerse themselves in the peace that can be found in the present moment.
 Mindfulness training has been shown to improve PTSD, depression, alcohol addiction, and physical health issues following trauma exposure.